 - No interest in each other’s passions or worldview anymore

-- Being busy with work as an excuse for lack of spending time together
+- Being busy with work is an excuse for the lack of spending quality time together

 - Little attention to health or physical appearance: overweight, deteriorating health

 - Not satisfying each other in various ways causing the other to seek or welcome attention from other sources (this is # 1)

-Let’s extract some keywords from the previous paragraphs that are responsible for the breakdown process and keep them in mind:
+Let’s extract the bolded keywords again from the previous paragraphs that are responsible for the breakdown process.
+Keep them in mind:

 - not enough intimacy and maturity